Computability

 return

-algorithm exists since we can develop a Turing machine that does not terminate
+The run_forever algorithm exists since we can develop a Turing machine that does not terminate

-What happens if we try to execute a_simple_algorithm(a_simple_algorithm)
+What happens if we try to execute a_simple_algorithm(a_simple_algorithm)?

 Two situations:

-, it always generates a contradiction
+Whatever is the behaviour of a_simple_algorithm, it always generates a contradiction

-can be developed (we provided the algorithm!), then it isdoes_it_halt
+While a_simple_algorithm can be developed (we provided the algorithm!), then it isdoes_it_halt that cannot be developed

 Turing's machines and their analyses posed clear limits to what we can compute, since there are specific computational problems that cannot be solved